Collaborative Computational Project for Electron cryo-Microscopy (CCP-EM): 2021 - 2026

 Sector Academic/University

 PI Contribution We provide placements for students on this CDT programme.
 Specifically for the 2020/2021 cohort, we provided 2 placements.
 The students worked on projects concerning denoising of electron micrographs for cryoEM, and modelling of neutron reflectometry data.
 Each student has completed a 2 week initial placement, followed by the main 6 month placement.
-For the 2021/2022 cohort, we are providing a further 2 placements.
+For the 2021/2022 cohort, we provided a further 2 placements.
 One will continue to refine the cascade machine learning model for segmentation of molecular volumes from cryoEM.
 The other will work on the CoVal server for linking SARS-CoV-2 variant data with experimental structures.
+For the 2022/2023 cohort, we are providing one placement on machine learning in cryoEM.

 Collaborator Contribution The CDT administers the programme, and matches us up with specific students.
 The students themselves contribute to our on-going research programme.
 Typically, they deliver a small piece of coding which can be included in our larger software packages.

-Impact No outputs yet.
+Impact One of the students has contributed code to the Macromolecular Machine Learning Toolbox for 3D cryo-EM data segmentation, which is publically available.
 The collaboration is multi-disciplinary in the sense that the students come from a background of AI in physical sciences, and contribute to projects in the biosciences when with us.

 Start Year 2020